Marlins vs. Angels Player Props Betting Odds

-You can see player prop bet odds for Shohei Ohtani, Jorge Soler and other players on the Los Angeles Angels and Miami Marlins before their matchup at 9:38 PM ET on Friday at Angel Stadium of Anaheim.
+Jorge Soler is one of the top players with prop bets on the table when the Los Angeles Angels and the Miami Marlins play at Angel Stadium of Anaheim on Saturday (at 10:07 PM ET).

 Bet on this matchup or its props with DraftKings!